 Cancellations: A full refund will be granted if NALIP or a co-sponsoring institution is notified of a cancellation more than three weeks before the opening date of the NALIP event.
 Cancellations less than three weeks prior to an event will result in a cancellation fee equal to 25% of the event tuition.
 Registrations are limited and accepted on a first-pay basis.
-If NALIP cancels an event, full payment will be refunded, except for completed Insights profiles.
-In the event of a NALIP cancellation, the results of completed Insights profiles will be sent to registrants with the offer of consulting with the Insights counselor.
+If NALIP cancels an event, full payment will be refunded.
 All fees, terms and conditions are subject to change without notice.

 Attendance: Participants are expected to attend all sessions of an event from the beginning time to its conclusion.
 It is important, especially for commuters, to have pastoral coverage arranged prior to your attending the event.
 A certificate of attendance/completion will not be given to anyone who misses any portion of a session.

-Materials: Depending on the event, you will be given a workbook or handout material.
+Materials: Depending on the event, you will be provided resource materials electronically and participants are expected to bring a laptop for use in the training. a workbook or handout material.
+A required and suggested reading list will be emailed following registration.
 The purchase of books and other reading material recommended will be the responsibility of participants.

 Room and Board: Some of our events are scheduled with room and board available.
 Each site has different costs and requirements for payments.
 We will convey to you the information from the site about availability and cost.
 Any dietary or other special needs must be handled between the participant and the site staff.